omin23/Monitoring-The-Future-Analysis/README.md

 ## Data Cleaning and Exploratory Data Analysis

-Because of the sheer scope and quantity of questions that the MTF survey contains, there are 7 datasets with a few overlaping questions for every year.
-For the purpouses of this study we needed to use variables located in two distinct datasets but there was no guarentee that the same people provided infromation for dataset 1 would also appear in dataset 6.
-Fortunately every obeservation in the datasets had a "Responder ID".
-Using the ID's of each observation, we were able to use merge both datasets using inner join (based on Responder ID) to get a merged people who responded to both the core questions and the extra questions relevant to this study.
+Because of the sheer scope and quantity of questions that the MTF survey contains, there are 7 datasets with a few overlapping questions for every year.
+For the purposes of this study, we needed to use variables located in two distinct datasets, but there was no guarantee that the same people who provided information for dataset 1 would also appear in dataset 6.
+Fortunately, every observation in the datasets had a "Responder ID."
+Using the IDs of each observation, we were able to merge both datasets using an inner join (based on Responder ID) to get a merged set of people who responded to both the core questions and the extra questions relevant to this study.

 ```py
 df1 = pd.read_stata(form1_path)